-Still confused?
 Simply put, the manufacturer of a product may be the entity that:

 - produced the product;

-- allowed their name or brand to be applied to the product; or
+- allowed their name or brand to be applied to the product;

-- imported the product into Australia where the actual manufacturer of the product does not have a place of business in Australia.
+- imported the product into Australia, where the actual manufacturer of the product does not have a place of business in Australia.

 When Can I Make a Claim Against a Manufacturer?

-What Remedies are Available Against a Manufacturer?
+Remedies Against a Manufacturer

 If you have suffered loss or damage as a result of a product with a safety defect, you may make a compensation claim against the manufacturer for: